-Our compensation committee currently consists of Dr. Wyngaarden, Mr. Hartley, Dr. Mueller and Dr. Taunton-Rigby.
-Mr. Reardon was a member of the compensation committee from January 2007 to December 2007.
-No member of our compensation committee was at any time during 2007, or was formerly, an officer or employee of ours.
-No member of our compensation committee engaged in any related person transaction involving our company.
-None of our executive officers has served as a director or member of the compensation committee (or other committee serving the same function as the compensation committee) of any other entity, while an executive officer of that other entity served as a member of our compensation committee.
+Our compensation committee currently consists of Mr. El Zein, Dr. MacCoss, Dr. Mueller and Dr. Slater.
+Drs.
+MacCoss and Slater were appointed to the compensation committee in June 2010.
+Drs.
+Wyngaarden and Taunton-Rigby served on the compensation committee from January to June 2010.
+No member of our compensation committee was at any time during 2010, or was formerly, an officer or employee of ours.
+No member of our compensation committee engaged in any related person transaction involving our company during 2010.
+None of our executive officers has served as a director or member of the compensation committee (or other committee serving the same function as the compensation committee) of any other entity, while an executive officer of that other entity served as a director or member of our compensation committee.